webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 ==Lighting effects==

-Shining a light on a graphic gives it additional depth and texture.
-A graphic's alpha channel forms a ''bump map'' that responds to light.
+Shining a light on a graphic provides additional depth and texture.
-Transparent values remain flat, while opaque values rise to form peaks that can be illuminated more prominently from an angle.

 To create a lighting effect, you need to specify three things:

 * A light ''color'', specified by the [[svg/properties/lighting-color|'''lighting-color''']] property